How to Cancel a Merchant Services Contract

 First Things First

 The best way to avoid the struggles of getting out of a bad contract is to do the hard work the first time around.
-No one wants to hear this—especially if you’ve just spent the last months painstakingly deciding between processors, and gateways, and merchant services—but reading through that contract with a fine tooth comb and making sure that everything is how you wanted it to be is the only way to prevent future discontent.
+No one wants to hear this—especially if you’ve just spent the last months painstakingly deciding between processors, and gateways, and merchant services—but reading through that merchant processing agreement with a fine tooth comb and making sure that everything is how you wanted it to be is the only way to prevent future discontent.

 The Past is in the Past